 As a trainee, you are expected to be in the daily technique class and are expected to adhere to the general class schedule.

-Please direct all communications to the School Principal, Chris Montoya firstname.lastname@example.org.
+Please direct all communications to the Interim School Principal, Mary Sigward firstname.lastname@example.org.

 Spectrum’s faculty and guests as well as Artistic Director Donald Byrd, teach daily technique classes.
 The weekly schedule is similar to that of Spectrum Dance Theater’s Company (with additional evening classes available in The School of Spectrum Dance Theater).
 As such, trainees may be required to rehearse and perform with the students of the Academy Program.
 Any additions to the schedule or requirements will be shared on an ad-hoc basis.

-- Hands-on corrections and have the time to delve into the theory of each technique
+- Time to delve into the theory of each technique

 - Methods and approaches to working in communities